 19 pretrial detention; so that was pretrial detention and was not sentence serving.

-20 As per Libyan law, the Libyan law of criminal procedures, that time spent in that deprives him of liberty.
-But other than that, it cannot be qualified as a sentence, a penalty served.
+20 As per Libyan law, the Libyan law of criminal procedures, that time spent in a penalty served.

 21 detention will be deducted from the sentence should he be sentenced with a sentence